catherinedevlin/hashed_id_rest_service/README.md

     git clone https://github.com/catherinedevlin/hashed-id-rest-service.git
     cd hashed-id-rest-service

+The rest of these steps should be performed from that directory.

-Create a `.env` file in your project directory containing a unique `MIRO_ID_SALT` environment variable:
+Create a `.env` file in your project directory.
+For development use, it can look like

-    MIRO_ID_SALT="Do not use this!
-Make up your own string!"
+    DJANGO_SETTINGS_MODULE=miro_id_service.settings.local
+    MIRO_ID_SALT=change-this-before-going-to-production-or-else
+    DJANGO_SECRET_KEY=change-this-before-production-too

+However, for production use, it should look like

+    DJANGO_SETTINGS_MODULE=miro_id_service.settings.production
+    MIRO_ID_SALT=make-this-unique-and-do-not-lose-it
+    DJANGO_SECRET_KEY=make-this-unique-but-you-can-lose-it-if-you-want

-*Do not lose this variable!*  If it is lost or changed, the previously generated Miro IDs *cannot* be generated again, and you will need new Miro IDs for each external ID.
+*Do not lose this `MIRO_ID_SALT`!*  If it is lost or changed, the previously generated Miro IDs *cannot* be generated again, and you will need new Miro IDs for each external ID.

 Install Python and Pipenv on your machine.
 [Pipenv installation instructions]()